canidlogic/lilac/cli/README.md

 The math library `-lm` may be required on certain platforms.

+The dynamic loader library `-ldl` may be required on certain platforms.
+This is required by Lua for loading the Lua standard libraries.

 If you are in the root directory of this project, you can build the program with the following GCC invocation (all on one line):

     gcc -O2 -o cli/lilac_draw